 The association’s activities include:

-Welcoming the public at its two astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, and the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.
+Welcoming the public at its three astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.

 Managing twelve specialized commissions in which both professional astronomers and amateurs participate: Astronautics, Comets, Cosmology, Double stars, History, Instruments, Meteors, meteorites and impacts, Planetary observations, Planetology, Radio astronomy, Sundials, and the Sun.